jsimplicio/jsimplicio.github.io/_posts/2019-4-15-screening-for-participants.md

 To run a diary or live research study on dscout, researchers need participants.
 Recruit is the product that equip customers with tools to find and screen research participants.

+In the applications view, researchers are able to see the results of the screening survey that they sent out to the pool of dscout research participants.
+Surveys ultimately are tools to narrow down their search in order to find the perfect candidate that have experiences related to the study to follow.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/recruit-1.png" title="The new Recruit applications view with a question filter applied" />